Louise Minchin is a BBC journalist and TV presenter.

-Louise went on to spend five years presenting on Five Live on shows such as Sport on Five, Drive and Breakfast.
-Louise then moved to the BBC News Channel.
+Louise spent five years presenting on Radio Five Live on shows such as Sport on Five, Drive and Breakfast.
+She then moved to the BBC News Channel.

-Louise has played herself as a news presenter in both Spooks, and Silent Witness.
-Louise is married with two children.
+She has played herself as a news presenter in both Spooks and Silent Witness.

-Louise Minchin is a highly skilled conference facilitator/chair and has a wealth of experience hosting events and award ceremonies, both at home and abroad.
+Louise Minchin is a highly skilled conference facilitator and has a wealth of experience hosting events and award ceremonies.